AlexRogalskiy/bash-cd/README.md

 - `./build/               ` - this is the dry-built target directory used by the `./apply.sh build` phase
 - `./env/                 ` - this is the directory that describes your environment and any additional custom modules
-- `    ../                ` - custom modules for you applications and services can be added here
+- `./env/../              ` - custom modules for you applications and services can be added here
-- `    setup.sh           ` - this is the installation script which is also executed whenever modified automatically
+- `./env/setup.sh         ` - this is the installation script which is also executed whenever modified automatically
-- `    var.sh             ` - environment definition variables
+- `./env/var.sh           ` - environment definition variables
 - `./lib/                 ` - reusable modules (PRs welcome!)
-- `    tools.sh           ` - a small toolset of functions used across the codebase
+- `./lib/tools.sh         ` - a small toolset of functions used across the codebase
-- `    cd/                ` - the first module that installs bash-cd server as an upstart service
-- `                       `   etc/init/bash-cd.conf - upstart config for the service
-- `                       `   include.sh - every module must have include.sh with specifically named functions, see below
-- `                       `   server.sh - the bash-cd http server that listens for webhook events
+- `./lib/cd/              ` - the first module that installs bash-cd server as an upstart service etc/init/bash-cd.conf - upstart config for the service include.sh - every module must have include.sh with specifically named functions, see below server.sh - the bash-cd http server that listens for webhook events
-- `    ../                ` - see contents of the directory for other available modules
+- `./lib/../              ` - see contents of the directory for other available modules
 - `./apply.sh             ` - script that takes (build|install) argument - build does a dry build, install a real one
 - `./deploy.sh            ` - use this from your development machine if you will be using branch-per-environment strategy
 - `./ssh.sh               ` - helper script that takes <HOST-VAR> and opens an ssh session to the target machine